Estimated reading time: 9 minutes

 9: Is Nepal safe to travel after post-Covid?

 Yes, Nepal is safe to visit right now.
 However, there are still precautions you need to take when travelling to any country.
-For example, bring proper equipment and clothing if you plan hiking.
 Also, you should consult a local tour agency to know Nepal’s current situation before travelling.
+Please visit the “Is Nepal a safe country for Travelling” blog post for periodic updates on the Nepal situation.